suhancz/402/README.md

 Generate HTML CV (with an HTTP response code of `402 - Payment required` ;)) from Markdown and add client IP as a [subaddress](https://en.wikipedia.org/wiki/Email_address#Sub-addressing) to my email address so I now from where they really contact me without having to check my mailserver logs.

 The script parses the `Accept-Language` HTTP header and tries to repsond in the browser's preferred language.
-This is done by file suffixes, meaning, if one sets their CV in a default language (`402.md`), but also can have the same specified for US English (`402.en-US.md`), Czech (`402.cs.md`), and Hungarian (`402.cs.md`), just by creating the Markdown following the [language or locale code](https://simplelocalize.io/data/locales/) in the filename
+This is done by file suffixes, meaning, if one sets their CV in a default language (`402.md`), but also can have the same specified for US English (`402.en-US.md`), Czech (`402.cs.md`), and Hungarian (`402.cs.md`), just by creating the Markdown following the [language or locale code](https://simplelocalize.io/data/locales/) in the filename.

+The script also generates a PDF file out of the HTML content to allow providing it in its static form.
+The PDF is saved as `402.{subaddress}.pdf` in the same directory as the script is hosted.

 SystemD service example
 -----------------------